PiyushJain2004/PiyushJain2004/README.md

 ### 🚀 About Me
 - Working across the **MERN Stack** with a focus on practical, real-world engineering
-- Experienced in **AI integrations** using Google Gemini API
-- Interested in **backend systems, scalable architectures, and API-driven solutions**
+- Interested in backend systems, API-driven design, and practical engineering workflows.
 - Building projects that combine AI + full-stack engineering
+- Actively building projects that strengthen my understanding of full-stack development and system design.

 ---